cegonya/FLComposeViewController/README.md

+**WARNING**: `presentModalViewController:animated:` and `dismissModalViewController:animated:` are no longer overriden.
+For existing code, you **must** use `presentComposeModalViewController:animated:` and `dismissComposeModalViewController:animated:` instead.
+See 2635467484e79d31ccf404ef6db9ecbeebab8f35 for the rationale.

 ## Introduction

 FLComposeViewController is an [iOS container view controller][containers] that presents modal view controllers.
 The presentation animations are heavily inspired by the [Gmail iOS app][gmailapp].